Lissy93/dashy/README.md

 As well as the default homepage, there is also:
 - A minimal view, useful for use as a browser start page
 - A workspace view, useful for visiting many apps simultaneously

-You can change the view from the UI, using the switch icon in the top-right corner, or select a default view in the config, under `appConfig.startingView` attribute (can be either `default`, `minimal` or `workspace`).
-Clicking the page title on any view will take you back to your default starting view.
+You can change the view from the UI, using the switch icon in the top-right corner, or select a default view in the config, under `appConfig.startingView` attribute.

 <p align="center">
   <b>Example of Workspace View</b><br>